-Awea Duo is excited to host the inaugural Woodwind Duo Symposium at Sam Houston State University.
-This conference will provide performance, networking, and educational opportunities to professional woodwind duos, composers, and students while offering unique concert experience to the local residents.
-Recitals, lectures, masterclasses, panel discussions, and duo competition will be scheduled for Friday afternoon-evening and Saturday morning-afternoon.
+Awea Duo is excited to host the second biannual Duo Symposium at University of Montana.
+This conference will provide performance, networking, and educational opportunities to professional duos, composers, and students while offering unique concert experience to the local residents.
+Recitals, lectures, masterclasses, panel discussions, and duo competition will be scheduled between Friday evening and Sunday afternoon.

 Oboist Nancy Ambrose King and Bassoonist Jeffrey Lyman have performed together as the King-Lyman Duo since 2005.
 Both Professors at the University of Michigan, they have recorded, commissioned, and premiered numerous works since then.
 They commissioned John Steinmetz's 'Songs and Dances' for Oboe and Bassoon, as well as the world premiere of Chun-Wai Wong’s A Breath of Life.
 They were featured in one of the first performances of Dirk-Michael Kirsch's Concertino for Oboe, Bassoon and Orchestra in Tokyo at the Conference of the International Double Reed Society.
 Their YouTube channel, Katz-King-Lyman features Duos and Trios by Poulenc, Grandval, Planel, Jolivet, and Villa Lobos.
 They also appear in Duos by Steinmetz and Paganini on Youtube.
 They are featured in Jeffrey Lyman's CD El Bajón en México and Both Professors at the University of Michigan School of Music, Theatre & Dance, Drs.
 King and Lyman are widely respected soloists as well as chamber musicians, who bring their interest in expanding and promoting the repertoire for oboe and bassoon to the King-Lyman Duo.